Jean-Baptiste Louvet de Couvray: Early life and literary works

-Born in Paris as the son of a stationer, Louvet became a bookseller's clerk, and first attracted attention with the first part of his novel Les Amours du chevalier de Faublas (Paris, 1787; English translation illustrated by etchings by Louis Monzies in 1898); it was followed in 1788 by Six semaines de la vie du chevalier de Faublas and in 1790 by La Fin des amours du chevalier de Faublas.
+Louvet was born in Paris as the son of a stationer and became a bookseller's clerk.
+He first attracted attention with the first part of his novel Les Amours du Chevalier de Faublas (Paris, 1787; English translation illustrated by etchings by Louis Monzies in 1898), followed in 1788 by Six semaines de la vie du chevalier de Faublas and in 1790 by La Fin des amours du chevalier de Faublas.
 The heroine, Lodoiska, was based on the wife of a jeweller in the Palais Royal, with whom Louvet had an affair.
 She divorced her husband in 1792 and married Louvet in 1793.
 His second novel, Émilie de Varmont (1791), was intended to prove the utility and necessity of divorce and of the marriage of priests, questions raised by the French Revolution; all his works tended to advocate revolutionary ideals.

-He attempted to have one of his unpublished plays, L'Anoblié conspirateur, performed at the Comédie-Française, and records naively that one of its managers, d'Orfeuil, listened to the reading of the first three acts impatiently, exclaiming at last: "I should need cannon in order to put that piece on the stage".
+He attempted to have one of his unpublished plays, L'Anoblié conspirateur, performed at the Comédie-Française, and records that one of its managers, d'Orfeuil, listened to the reading of the first three acts impatiently, exclaiming at last: "I should need cannon in order to put that piece on the stage".
 A sort of farce at the expense of the army of the Royalist émigrés, La Grande Revue des armes noire et blanche, had, however, better success: it was on stage for twenty-five nights.